rails/globalid/README.md

 # => false
 ```

-You need to explicity pass `expires_in: nil` to generate a permanent SGID that will not expire,
+You need to explicitly pass `expires_in: nil` to generate a permanent SGID that will not expire,

 ```ruby
 # Passing a false value to either expiry option turns off expiration entirely.